franza/sloosh/Readme.md

  - `namespace`      prefix of xml namespace
  - `xmlns`          URI

-### Client.*lastRequest* - the property that contains last full soap request for client logging

 ### Client Events
 Client instances emit the following events:

 * request - Emitted before a request is sent.
 The event handler receives the entire Soap request (Envelope) including headers.
 * message - Emitted before a request is sent.
 The event handler receives the Soap body contents.
 Useful if you don't want to log /store Soap headers.
 * soapError - Emitted when an erroneous response is received.
   Useful if you want to globally log errors.